Varothex/Licenta/README.md

 # Licenta
-The code for my Bachelor Degree in Computer Science project
+The code for my Bachelor Degree in Computer Science project.